 Fidelity offers additional money market funds for manual purchases.
 These other money market funds are “semi-automatic” at Fidelity.
 You must buy them manually but Fidelity will automatically sell them when your core fund is insufficient to cover your withdrawals and trades.
 This is unique to Fidelity.
 Both Vanguard and Charles Schwab require manual selling for “purchased” money market funds.

 Prime money market funds have a higher yield because they invest in corporate debt in addition to government debt.
-You can earn slightly more by manually buying FZDXX ($100k initial minimum) or SPRXX (no minimum).
+You can earn slightly more by manually buying FZDXX ($100k initial minimum; $10k in an IRA) or SPRXX (no minimum).
 For extra safety, buy FDLXX because it only invests in Treasuries.